michaelwybraniec/deepsee/docs/architecture.md

   - Consistent error response shape (as a design choice).
   - Worker retry and restart strategies to avoid duplicate reminders.

 > **Design Choice**: The specific logging/metrics libraries, rate limiting strategy, and retry mechanisms are not fixed by the requirements and can be chosen based on familiarity and ecosystem support.
+See `docs/technology.md` for specific library choices and rationale.

 ---